 Episode 43: Don’t Listen To “Experts” On Cap Rates And Potential Occupancy Transcript

-So when I read a report that comes from a self storage brokerage house, I merely have to be somewhat suspect that what I'm reading is not really the truth.
-But it's something that has been perhaps embellished a bit, trying to make other motives possible.
-The other group that you'll see all the time bringing out reports and things on the self storage industry are people who are trying to sell these feel good reports to larger players in the self storage industry.
-Remember, the self storage industry has a fair degree of consolidation, public storage and extra space, some of these larger owners, they control a huge percent of all self storage in America.
-I'm not sure exactly percent, but I would imagine it's probably over half of it.
+So when I read a report that comes from a self-storage brokerage house, I immediately have to be somewhat suspect that what I'm reading is not really the truth, but it's something that has been perhaps embellished a bit trying to make other motives possible.
+The other group that you'll see all the time bringing out reports and things on the self-storage industry are people who are trying to sell these feel-good reports to larger players in the self-storage industry.
+Remember, the self-storage industry has a fair degree of consolidation, public storage and extra space, some of these larger owners, they control a huge percent of all self-storage in America.
+I'm not sure exact percent, but I would imagine it's probably over half of it.
 And as a result, they're willing to spend big bucks to make their investors feel good and make they themselves feel good.
-So what happens when you have a bunch of Yes, men creating reports trying to make people feel good about themselves?
-Well, the quality, the accuracy starts to falter.
-Because they're not going to tell things as they really are.
-They instead are going to tell things in a manner that makes you feel like you're doing a good job, it makes your investors say, oh, this person is doing good.
+So what happens when you have a bunch of yes, men creating reports trying to make people feel good about themselves?
+Well, the quality of the accuracy starts to falter, because they're not gonna tell things as they really are.
+They instead are gonna tell things in a manner that makes you feel like you're doing a good job, or makes your investors say, "Oh, this person is doing good."
 And once again, that's not really factual information.
-Let's talk about occupancy.
-That's the first key thing I see in these reports is wrong a lot.
-Here's the problem.
-When they do these reports, what they're doing is they're talking mostly the larger players.
-So they're talking the larger players in the larger markets.
-And they go out there and they send them surveys and say, how occupied Are you.
-And of course, number one, you're

-will they ever make any money with it?
-No, it's probably just some large company trying to make it using just the fees.
-But at issue is you making money investing in self storage.
-And if that's the case, you've got to get a higher CAP rate.
-Once again, what's happened is is reports focus on the easiest information to obtain.
-They love setting surveys to large companies in big cities, who happily put in numbers which are always erroneous, lower than what they paid to try and make themselves feel good about how good they're doing.
-And then of course, those groups try and publish numbers that are even lower, trying to convince buyers at the stupid price that the owner is asking is actually quite reasonable when everyone knows that it's not.
+Sure, you might find that one idiot out there that would buy a self-storage facility in San Francisco at a five cap or maybe even lower, maybe a four cap.
+Will they ever make any money with it?
+No. It's probably just some large company trying to make it using just the fees, but the issue is you making money investing in self-storage, and if that's the case, you've got to get a higher cap rate.
+Once again, what's happened is, is reports focused on the easiest information to obtain.
+They love sending surveys to large companies in big cities who happily put in numbers which are always erroneous, lower than what they pay to try to make themselves feel good about how good they're doing.
+And then of course, those groups try and publish numbers that are even lower, trying to convince buyers that the stupid price that the owner is asking is actually quite reasonable when everyone knows that it's not.
 The bottom line to it all is just use common sense.
 You can go online, you can read these reports, but take them with a grain of salt.
-Remember, there are motives to people who write such reports and is not trying to just tell you the truth that isn't normally the goal, to try to get other actions on your behalf and often those are not in the best interest of you as the buyer.
+Remember, there are motives to people who write such reports, so they're just not trying to just tell you the truth that isn't normally the goal.
+They're trying to get other actions on your behalf, and often those are not in the best interest of you as the buyer.